DenisChervenko/HelixRoll/README.md

 # HelixRoll
-̶G̶a̶m̶e̶ ̶i̶n̶ ̶g̶o̶o̶g̶l̶e̶ ̶p̶l̶a̶y̶ (I got a ban due to the fact that I live in a territory that falls under US sanctions)

 This project was also focused on the speed of its creation, but for some military and political reasons, I did not have the opportunity to work on it